 Medically Reviewed By: Wendy Boring-Bray, DBH, LPC

-Have you ever heard of the term "neurosis" but weren't exactly sure what it meant or who it pertained to?
-If so, have you ever considered whether or not you may be neurotic yourself?
+Have you heard of the term "neurosis" but aren’t exactly sure what it meant or who it pertained to?
+Have you ever considered whether or not you may be neurotic yourself?

 What Is Neurosis?

-Neurosis manifests many forms, including obsessive-compulsive disorder, obsessive-compulsive personality disorder, anxiety disorder, and a variety of phobias.
+Neurosis manifests in many forms, including obsessive-compulsive disorder, obsessive-compulsive personality disorder, anxiety disorder, and a variety of phobias.
 As you can probably tell, many mental disorders fall under the umbrella of neurosis.
-Neurosis can involve excessive anxiety, depression, mood swings, irritability, low self-esteem, compulsive acts, unpleasant, repetitive, or disturbing thoughts, excessive fantasizing, excessive negativity, low self-worth, and quite a few other symptoms.
+Neurosis can involve excessive anxiety, depression, mood swings, irritability, low self-esteem, and compulsive acts; unpleasant, repetitive, or disturbing thoughts; excessive fantasizing, excessive negativity, low self-worth, and quite a few other symptoms.

 Carl Jung And Neurosis

-Carl Jung had a popular theory of neurosis.
-He looked at patients that were somewhat adjusted to society but continually had existential crises and questions.
-He would observe people who became neurotic when they lost their faith or had unanswered questions in life that didn't have good enough answers.
+Carl Jung had a popular theory regarding neurosis.
+He looked at patients who were somewhat adjusted to society but continually had existential crises and questions.
+He would observe people who became neurotic when they lost their faith or had life questions they felt didn't have good enough answers.
 A person may become neurotic when they experience specific factors or powers that are not under their control.
-Jung's theory centered around unconscious minds, and he believed that it expressed itself through the psychological function of the inferior category.
+Jung's theory centered around unconscious minds, and he believed that neurosis expressed itself through the psychological function of the inferior category.

 Neurosis And Psychoanalysis

-Even decades ago, the concept of being neurotic was considered to be a bit outdated.
+Even decades ago, the concept of neurosis was considered to be a bit outdated.
 Because of this, there were many psychoanalytic interpretations of it.
 Some believed that neurosis was a defense mechanism from the ego itself, where it would employ neurosis to keep the superego down.
-However, these thoughts may not be neuroses at all, but rather legitimate defense mechanisms if they don't hinder you.
-Someone who is neurotic may experience many forms of emotional distress and may feel as though there is an ongoing battle taking place within their minds.
+However, these thoughts may not be neuroses but legitimate defense mechanisms.
+Someone experiencing neurosis may have many forms of emotional distress and may feel as though there is an ongoing battle taking place within their minds.
 This is commonly mistaken for anxiety.

 Karen Horney's Theory

-The parents' needs would be what distorts the child's reality, and the child could develop anxiety.
+The parents' needs can distort the child's reality, and the child could develop anxiety.
 To cope with the anxiety, they may create what is known as the idealized self-image.
 In other words, the child may visualize themselves as a god or hero of their world.
-What may seem like a childhood fantasy could be a little dangerous if left untreated.
+What may seem like a childhood fantasy could become dangerous if left untreated.
 A child will then learn how to identify with their "god" image.

 This can influence the child to view the world within their self-image.
 They may try to place unrealistic expectations on themselves to conform to the standards created by their perspective.
-If the child has any limitations, the child will hate themselves for having them instead of realizing that they are human and have their flaws.
+The child may hate themselves for having perceived limitations instead of realizing that they are human and have flaws.
 This can quickly evolve into an unhealthy cycle.
-The child's self-hatred will make them perform worse, which will only serve to fuel their hatred and make things worse.
+The child's self-hatred can make them perform worse, which will only serve to fuel their hatred.

-Horney believed that anxiety disorders, as well as personality disorders that are more severe, are all part of the neurosis spectrum.
+Horney believed that anxiety disorders, as well as more severe personality disorders, are all part of the neurosis spectrum.
 She also proposed the opposite of neurosis, which she dubbed as self-realization.
-This is when someone responds to the turmoils of the world with all their feelings instead of compulsion fueled by anxiety.
+This is when someone responds to the turmoil of the world with all their feelings instead of compulsion fueled by anxiety.
 A person can soon grow to learn their potential instead of hating themselves.
 Horney compared this to an acorn that has the potential to turn into a tree.

-As we mentioned before, the DSM got rid of the term "neurosis" back in 1980.
+As mentioned before, the DSM got rid of the term "neurosis" back in 1980.
 This was because they wanted to give behavior descriptions instead of the hidden mechanisms of psychology.
-Neurosis is no longer being used by psychiatrists to diagnose someone.
+Psychiatrists no longer use neurosis as a diagnosis.

 As for what the term means, it comes from two Greek words meaning "nerve" and "abnormal condition."